PROPANE 03/15/22 10:21:31 AM|

 - Before lighting a propane gas appliance, such as a furnace, space heater, or water heater, SNIFF all around the area.
 Be sure to sniff at floor level, because propane gas is heavier than air and may temporarily settle near the floor.
 IF YOU SMELL GAS, DON'T LIGHT THE APPLIANCE, turn off the gas to the appliances and call us from another location.

 *** IMPORTANT ***IT IS THE POLICY OF CONSUMERS COOPERATIVE SOCIETY THAT IF A CUSTOMERS TANK GOES EMPTY, WE WILL ADHERE TO THE FOLLOWING: (1) THE CUSTOMER MUST BE HOME OR LEAVE THE HOUSE UNLOCKED, BEFORE ANY LP GAS WILL BE PUT IN THEIR TANK.
-(2) WE MUST PERFORM A PRESSURE AND/OR LEAK CHECK OF THEIR ENTIRE LP GAS SYSTEM.
+(2) WE MUST PERFORM A LEAK CHECK OF THEIR ENTIRE LP GAS SYSTEM.
 (3) WE MUST RELIGHT THE PILOTS, NOT THE CUSTOMER!
 Under certain circumstances, propane gas may lose the distinctive odor that was added.
 This is sometimes called "ODOR FADE", and it can occur both in new steel containers when first placed into service and in used steel containers left open to the atmosphere for a long time.
 For example, air, water, or rust in a propane tank may weaken the gas odor through a chemical process called OXIDATION.
 This can occur in any size container but is most likely to occur in small containers, or cylinders, especially if the valves were left open to the atmosphere after the container was emptied.
 Therefore, you should keep the service valve closed when the cylinder is empty or not connected for use.
 In addition, you should install a cylinder valve plug.
 This will help prevent air and moisture from entering the cylinder.

 - Be sure you and all members of your household are familiar with the distinctive odor of propane gas.
 Next time your delivery person comes out, ask to smell the gas in your tank.